RawanLaz/Computer-vision-fundamentals/object_detection/README.md

  ```bash
  python 1_basic_object_detection_with_color_range_thresholding.py
  ```
- - Change the HSV ranges in the trackbar window.
+ - Change the HSV ranges in the trackbar window, Note: you can choose the color from the HSV space using an online color picker.